oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 #### get_subresource

-Retrieve the record of the fallback entity value for maximumQuantityToOrder for a specific product.
+Retrieve a record of the fallback entity value for maximumQuantityToOrder for a specific product.

 #### get_relationship